 During the summer he travels, usually to Vermont where he stays with his life-partner Virginia Barlow.

 Lexi is new to the cruising guides but not to the island life.
 She was born and raised in Grenada and grew up sailing with her father Jeff, one of Chris’s oldest friends.
 Many family vacations were spent on the ocean or traveling abroad, and she quickly gained a strong affinity for both.
 She studied Geography and Environmental Studies in Canada before moving back to her island home where she gave guided kayak tours before becoming a scuba instructor in 2016.
 She had always dreamed of becoming a travel writer, and was eager to begin working with Chris in 2015.
 She spent the 2016/17 season updating the Leeward Islands book with him, and learning all aspects of the trade.
-She looks forward to a long future on the ocean writing cruising guides.
+She and her partner bought Incognito, a sister ship to Chris’s Ti Kanot, and she and Chris divide the islands, and all aspects of the work, evenly.

 And in the words of others;